ipxe/people-rjn-quickusb/README.txt

 This device (with our driver) has been used in the physics departments at Cambridge University (COAST telescope) and at DESY (the XFEL project).

+This was originally developed for my PhD in Astrophysics, see http://www.richardneill.org/phd .
+It now lives in a public GIT repository at: http://git.ipxe.org/people/rjn/quickusb.git

 AUTHORS